kmock930/Drug-Consumption-Machine-Learning-analysis/README.md

 ## Aims
 1. Convert the multi-class problems into binary classification tasks.
 2. Predict whether a person is a consumer of chocolate and magic mushroom.
+3. Choose the best and worst classifiers for each dataset.
+4. Explain whether the predictions are trustable, with the calculation of SHAP values and some visualization plots.
 # Dataset: Drug Consumption Analysis Dataset
 The dataset can be found at this link: https://archive.ics.uci.edu/dataset/373/drug+consumption+quantified.
 ## Description of the Dataset